EQUITIESLAB

 Heat Maps

 What’s going on here?
-Over this backtest, the energy stocks (bottom left) vastly outperformed the rest, driving the performance of this portfolio.
+Over this backtest, the energy stocks sector (bottom right) vastly outperformed the rest, driving the performance of this portfolio.

 Scatter Charts